mode-x/employee-polls/README.md

 - install all project dependencies with `yarn install`
 - start the development server with `yarn start`

+## Running the tests

+After installation, the tests can be run by executing `yarn test test`

 ## Impersonation of user

 The table below provides usernames and passwords that can be used to impersonate a user to see how the app works.